joewalker/gcli/docs/index.md

 The majority of the GCLI source is stored in the ``lib`` directory.

+The ``docs`` directory contains documentation.
 The ``scripts`` directory contains RequireJS and ES5-shim code that GCLI uses.
-The ``build`` directory contains build artifacts (checked in so no build step is needed) and files to use those build artifacts.
+The ``build`` directory contains files used when creating builds.
+The ``mozilla`` directory contains the mercurial patch queue of patches to apply to mozilla-central.
+The ``selenium-tests`` directory contains selenium web-page integration tests.

 The source in the ``lib`` directory is split into 4 sections: